dominodatalab/SCE_Flows_Training_Template/README.md

 2. Produces a series of ADAM datasets.
 3. Uses the ADAM datasets to generate a collection of TFL report as the `outputs`.

+To run the flow:

+1. Startup a workspace using the Domino Standard Environment.
-To run the flow, execute the command below through a terminal in your workspace:
+2. Execute the command below through a terminal in your workspace.

 ```
 pyflyte run --remote workflow.py sce_workflow --sdtm_data_path "/mnt/code/data/sdtm-blind"